pradeep3sep/interviewquestion/README ReactJs.md

 > ### Component and state optimizations
-- If you have a piece of state that is initialized by an expensive computation, use the state initializer function instead of executing it directly because the expensive function will be run only once as it is supposed to. e.g:
+- If you have a piece of state that is initialized by an `expensive computation`, `use` the `state initializer function` `instead` of `executing it directly` because the expensive function will be run only once as it is supposed to. e.g:

 ```jsx
 // instead of this which would be executed on every re-render: